Skip to main content

 What Your Day Looks Like

 Montana Conservation Corps crews engage in a wide variety of projects across many different landscapes.
-Not all crews will serve on all types of projects!
-Below are some examples of what you can expect to be doing in the field.
+Not all crews will serve on all types of projects.
+Crews may be deployed for natural disaster relief.
+Projects & Crew types may shift during the season.
+Below are some examples of what you could be doing in the field.

 Field Crews

 Field Crews serve on conservation projects while camping together as a crew in locations throughout Montana, Wyoming, Idaho, and the Dakotas.
-Projects are physically demanding, and could include trail maintenance and construction, habitat restoration, mesic restoration, planting, backcountry projects, forest fuels reduction, and more.
+Projects duties may include building or maintaining trails, treating or removing invasive species, building fences, operating chainsaws to reduce wildfire risks by thinning trees, among many other types of projects.
 Field Crews are a great fit for anyone looking to get exposure to a variety of conservation initiatives.

 Forestry Crews

 Forestry crews offer opportunities to gain considerable field experience in a variety of Forest Service timber management activities.
-Projects could include Tree Marking, Timber Sale Boundary Marking, Tree Planting, Silviculture Prescriptions, Reforestation Plot Surveying, Chainsaw Operations/Maintenance, Precommercial Thinning, Fireline/Fuelbreak Operations, and more.
-The projects vary between regional offices, and these crews often perform other types of projects that could include trail maintenance and construction, fuels reduction, forestry inventory analysis, and data collection.
+Projects duties may include Tree Species ID, Timber Stand Assessment, Tree Marking, Timber Sale Boundary Marking, Tree Planting, Silviculture Prescriptions, Reforestation Plot Surveying, Chainsaw Operations/Maintenance, Precommercial Thinning, Fireline/Fuelbreak Operations, and more.

 Wildland Restoration Teams

-Wildland Restoration Teams in Central Divide (Helena) will participate in a variety of innovative wetlands and habitat restoration projects, with a main focus on mesic restoration techniques including beaver mimicry and in-stream beaver-dam analog construction, a simple, effective, and non-invasive approach to riparian restoration.
-Crews will construct beaver mimicry structures (Low Tech Process Based Restoration) to effectively slow down and spread water over the landscape to expand critical habitat, mitigate wildfire, reduce invasive species and increase water availability in traditionally parched times of year.
+Wildland Restoration Teams - Mesic/Stream Restoration (Helena) participate in stream restoration that can include re-vegetation, early detection and rapid response of new invaders.
+Teams also complete beaver mimicry and in-stream beaver-dam analog construction, a simple, effective, and non-invasive approach to riparian restoration.
+This effectively slows down and spreads water over the landscape to expand critical habitat, mitigate wildfire, reduce invasive species and increase water availability in traditionally parched times of year.
+This position is based in Helena, MT with extensive travel throughout the central & eastern part of the state required.

 MENU CLOSE